 - lower triglyceride levels

-In another investigation, researchers in Iran published a study in 2018 which also looked at apple cider weight loss effects.
-Here, 39 overweight women and men were randomly put on a moderately low calorie diet (250 fewer calories a day) for 12 weeks.
-Some of these people were also given 2 tablespoons of ACV per day (consumed at lunch and dinner).
+In another investigation, researchers in Iran randomly gave ACV or a placebo to 39 overweight women and men who also consumed a reduced calorie diet (they ate 250 fewer calories a day) for 12 weeks.
+Those taking cider vinegar used 2 tablespoons of per day (consumed at lunch and dinner).

 - higher good HDL cholesterol